2007

 ● 8-2-2007: I just realized that the term “on the blink” probably comes from the flickering of a lightbulb, the condition immediately preceding the bulb’s complete failure.

 ● 8-6-2007: I’m depressed and anxious.
 I spent nearly three thousand dollars, all the money I had, to send out a solicitation-mailer to about 4,350 plaintiff personal injury lawyers in Los Angeles regarding an advertising arrangement (1-800-SUE-THEM.com).
 I got exactly thirteen responses, to which I sent proposals.
 None of them called me again; I’ve started calling them, but of the two spoken to thus far, both have thoroughly rejected my proposal.
 I’ve painted myself into a corner in my life.
 I have no savings, and only a meager income that’s grossly insufficient to support myself.
-I’m being primarily supported by my father, who pays the rent and, from time to time, lends (gives) me money for my economic shortfall on the rest of my expenses.
+I’m being supported primarily by my father, who pays the rent and, from time to time, lends (gives) me money for my economic shortfall on the rest of my expenses.
 He’s very old and in precarious health.
 I have no one else in my life.
 When he dies, I could be literally out on the street, everything, all the writing I’ve done, and all the writing I could do in the future, lost.
 Everything lost.
 Suddenly, it occurs to me that for so long now I’ve existed in delusion, indulging in the luxury of philosophizing and writing, to the almost total exclusion of my longer-term survival, counting on this legal advertising venture (1-800-SUE-THEM.com) to save me, putting all the rest of my spare time into developing and pursuing that.
 And now I’m faced with the horrible realization that it probably won’t work, and I may have run out of time.
 I took a high-stakes gamble, and I may have lost.
 I’m in pain.

 (8-7-2007) I’ve been badly shaken.
 And yet it may be a good thing, in having finally woken me from my self-indulgent complacency, and spurred me to action.
 Part of the galvanization process is to make the dread of impending doom caused by our inaction far more painful than the needed actions themselves.